 Other Loan Workout Options.

 There is a lot of talk and confusion surrounding loan modifications, short sales and foreclosures.
-The correct terminology and meaning of the terms typically used is below.
+The correct terminology and meaning of the terms typically used are below.
 Contact us at 480 675-0112 with your specific situation so we can answer your questions and help you with your specific real estate need.

 Sell the property.
 Releases the deed of-trust and satisfies the loan.
 Called a short sale if amount due exceeds value of the property.